Unlocking the Fretboard: Understanding Music Theory for Guitarists

 Practice Routine

-Incorporate theory into your practice by:
+Incorporate theory into your daily practice:

 Conclusion